MikeHero/My-projects/Cache-Optimized Matrix Multiplication/README.txt

+Cache-Optimized Matrix Multiplication

     The code of this program is written in C. It solves a High-Performance Computing problem regarding the bottleneck.
 The purpose of this software was to use efficient memory optimization techniques to increase the cache hit ratio in order to improve the execution speed.